Cryptonomic/Conseil/README.md

 `java -Dconfig.file={path to custom config file} -cp {path to fat JAR} tech.cryptonomic.conseil.Conseil`

+And..

+`java -Dconfig.file={path to custom config file} -cp {path to fat JAR} tech.cryptonomic.conseil.Lorre`

 Run locally using SBT:

 ` env SBT_OPTS="-Dconfig.file={path to custom config file}" sbt "runMain tech.cryptonomic.conseil.Conseil"`

+And..

+` env SBT_OPTS="-Dconfig.file={path to custom config file}" sbt "runMain tech.cryptonomic.conseil.Lorre"`

 See 'Custom Configurations' section for information about custom config files.

-### Locally test with a database container [`Docker installation needed`]
+### Database set up

-The application expects to access a Postgres database instance to run.
-One can either run against a database installed on the local system or, as described here, against a containerized database instance.
+The application expects to read and write from a database compatible with [Typesafe Slick](http://slick.lightbend.com/).
+One can either run against a database installed on the local system or, as described below, against a containerized database instance.
+In any case, the instructions in the 'Custom configurations' section below should be used to provide the correct database parameters to Conseil.

+#### Using a database instance

+Cryptonomic uses Postgres for all its Conseil deployments.
+Once a Postgres database is set up, `doc/conseil.sql` can be used to set up the latest schema.
+For non-Postgres databases, the schema file might have to be updated to reflect the idiosyncrasies of the particular SQL dialect being used.

+#### Using a Docker image for Postgres

 A `docker-compose.yml` file is included in the `root` directory that will launch a docker container with the database.
 You need to customize the credentials in the YAML file or in your custom configuration [see the following section]